Triphalangeal thumb: Signs and symptoms

 The triphalangeal thumb has a different appearance than normal thumbs.
 The appearance can differ widely; the thumb can be a longer thumb, it can be deviated in the radio-ulnar plane (clinodactyly), or thumb strength can be diminished.
 In the case of a five-fingered hand it has a finger-like appearance, with the position in the plane of the four fingers, thenar muscle deficiency, and additional length.
 The flexion and extension can be limited as well.There is often a combination with radial polydactyly.

 Complications

 Generally, triphalangeal thumbs are non-opposable.
-In contrast to most people with opposable thumbs, a person suffering from TPT cannot easily place his or her thumb opposite the other four digits of the same hand.
+In contrast to most people with opposable thumbs, a person suffering from TPT cannot easily place their thumb opposite the other four digits of the same hand.
 The opposable thumb's ability to effortlessly utilize fingers in a "pinch" formation is critical in precision gripping.
 For the thumb to adequately grip, certain thumb criteria must be met (e.g. suitable position and length, stable joints and good thenar muscle strength).
 Because triphalangeal thumbs cannot easily oppose and do not possess many of the optimal qualities found in most opposable thumbs, they tend to cause the hand to be less effective in use and, therefore, prove to be more problematic in daily life.